 Technical Inspection Guidelines:

-- After completing registration drivers are to return to their cars and remain there while waiting to be teched.
+- After completing registration drivers are to return to their cars and wait there for the technical inspection.

 - Drivers will perform self-tech with direction and oversight by the Chief Technical Inspector.